UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/00-project_setup_mm.md

 1. Now, take a look at the raw data directory.

     ```bash
-    ls /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/00-RawData
+    ls /share/workshop/$USER/rnaseq_example/00-RawData
     ```

-    You will see a list of the contents of each directory.
+    Lets get a better look at all the files.

     ```bash
-    ls *
+    ls -lah *
     ```

-    Lets get a better look at all the files in all of the directories.

-    ```bash
-    ls -lah */*
-    ```

-1. Pick a directory and go into it.
+2. Pick a directory and go into it.
 View the contents of the files using the 'less' command, when gzipped used 'zless' (which is just the 'less' command for gzipped files):

     ```bash
-    cd mouse_110_WT_C/
     zless mouse_110_WT_C.R1.fastq.gz
     ```

     Make sure you can identify which lines correspond to a read and which lines are the header, sequence, and quality values.
 Press 'q' to exit this screen.

-1. Then, let's figure out the number of reads in this file.
+3. Then, let's figure out the number of reads in this file.
 A simple way to do that is to count the number of lines and divide by 4 (because the record of each read uses 4 lines).
 In order to do this use cat to output the uncompressed file and pipe that to "wc" to count the number of lines:

     ```bash
     zcat mouse_110_WT_C.R1.fastq.gz | wc -l